 Directions

-Located 30 air miles northwest of Sitka on the southern tip of Chichagof Island within the West Chichagof-Yakobi Wilderness Area.
-Access by floatplane only, approximately 20 minutes from Sitka.
-Refer to USGS topographic map Sitka B-6.
+Located 30 air miles northwest of Sitka on Chichagof Island within the West Chichagof-Yakobi Wilderness Area.
+Access is by floatplane only, approximately a 20-minute flight from Sitka.
+Helicopter access is prohibited.
+Refer to USGS topographic map Sitka B-6 for geographic features.

 Amenities